willvieira/ms_STM-managed/manuscript/manuscript.md

 ### Analysis of the northward range shift after warming temperature

-We used a spatially explicit version of the model with an artificial landscape (lattice) representing a latitudinal gradient between temperate and boreal biomes, allowing us to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate northward range shift of the boreal-temperate ecotone.
+We used a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate northward range shift of the boreal-temperate ecotone.
-The latitudinal gradient of the landscape grid is defined using the same annual mean temperature range of the spatially implicit model (-2.61 to 5.07$^{\circ}$C), with cells of 300 m$^2$, to capture the whole ecotone from boreal to temperate dominant species, with constant annual mean precipitation of 998.7 mm.
+The gradient of the landscape grid is defined using the same annual mean temperature range of the spatially implicit model (-2.61 to 5.07$^{\circ}$C), with cells of 300 m$^2$, to capture the whole ecotone from boreal to temperate dominant species, with constant annual mean precipitation of 998.7 mm.
-Sensitivity analysis showed that range shift after warming temperature increased with larger grid cells (from 0.1 to 5 km$^2$), but the influence was stronger in cells larger than 1 km$^2$.
+Sensitivity analysis showed that range shift after warming temperature increased with larger grid cells (from 0.1 to 5 km$^2$), but the influence was stronger in cells larger than 1 km$^2$ (Figure S1).
 Although the smaller the cell the better we model dispersion, smaller cells are computationally expensive; therefore the size of 300 m$^2$ had a better compromise between these two factors.
 Further, while the cell size affects the absolute value of range shift, it does not affect the relative effect of the different forest management strategies.
 The prevalence of each state at time $t + 1$ was calculated considering the stand composition of the eight neighbors' cells and the temperature and precipitation condition of the cell at time $t$.
 The state of the current cell at time $t + 1$ was then drawn from the matrix of transition probabilities.
 The effect of warming temperature in the landscape dynamics is included by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).
-Similar to the same approach, we further performed simulations using the RCP8.5 scenario, and the results are shown in the Figure S5.
+Similar to the same approach, we further performed simulations using the RCP8.5 scenario, and the results are shown in the Figure S6.
 The spatially explicit version of the model was bind into an R package stored on GitHub [@STManaged2020].
 We used the released version v2.0 to run the simulations for this article.